 The ortholinear 40% Planck mechanical keyboard is hailed for its unique layout—and the new version is even better.
 Laid out so that every key is within two units of your fingers on the home row, this compact keyboard minimizes finger travel.
 The “raise” and “lower” space bar keys make it easy to access additional layers for extra functionality.
 For this round, the CNC aluminum case comes in six different colors, including the bold new red and yellow colorways.
 This version also has Kaihua hot-swappable switch sockets, so you can swap out your switches without ever picking up a soldering iron.
 What’s more, the new Planck has an upgraded ARM STM32 processor that provides more power to the PCB and USB-C connector—and it comes in two case styles.

-Note: At checkout, you’ll have your choice of the Mid-Pro or Hi-Pro case in black, green, yellow, purple, red, or space gray.
-You’ll also have your choice of a Matias-compatible plate or an MX-compatible plate (both are compatible with the case) as well as the option to add or remove keycaps, switches, and a protective sleeve.
+At checkout, you’ll have your choice of the Mid-Pro or Hi-Pro case in a variety of colors.
+You’ll also have the option to add the accompanying Acute Keycap Set and a carrying case.
 See checkout options for more details.

-Like the previous version, the new Planck comes with your choice of an MX plate (for MX switches and clones) and a Matias plate (for Matias and ALPS switches), both of which support 1 x 2u and Grid layout.
+Like the previous version, the new Planck comes with an MX plate (for MX switches and clones) which support 1 x 2u, 2 x 2u, and Grid layout.
 However, this version features Kaihua hotswap sockets, which support grid (2x1u), 1x2u, and 2x2u bottom row layouts.
 Made from 304 stainless steel, the plate is heavy and stable, with five holes for mounting the included M2 screws.

 On the old Planck, you could see the plate atop the milled aluminum body.
 For this version, we’ve tucked the plate into the case for a more streamlined look—one you can get two different ways, depending on your preference.
 The milled bottom is made from a single piece of aluminum with thick 3.1-millimeter walls.
 It’s anodized with a smooth finish in your choice of six colors.
 A hole near the USB port allows easy access to the reset button on the PCB.
 The kit has all the hardware you need to assemble the keyboard, plus four 3M rubber feet so it won’t slide around on your desktop.